 This model will surely be very easy and simple as that one can illustrate easily how to work on a sensitivity analysis.

-For the revenue line item, set the year one revenues equal to assumption of year one revenue.
-Subsequently the revenues will show growth in comparison to previous year’s revenue by the personalized growth rate assumptions (=D13*(1+$C$4) for example).
+For the revenue line item, set the year one revenues equal to the assumption of year one revenue.
+Subsequently, the revenues will show growth in comparison to the previous year’s revenue by the personalized growth rate assumptions (=D13*(1+$C$4) for example).

 Net income is nothing but gross profit minus the operating expenses.
 And using that, they now hold a simple and easy income statement.

-In top left cell of area where one will place the sensitivity table, will reference the particular result of the IRR calculation.
-This particular cell represents output value on which one wants to measure impact of their assumption changes.
-In cells directly to right of the cell, one will place these values of the growth rates that one want to test:
+The top-left cell of the area where one will place the sensitivity table will reference the particular result of the IRR calculation.
+This particular cell represents the output value on which one wants to measure the impact of their assumption changes.
+In cells directly to the right of the cell, one will place these values of the growth rates that one want to test:

 0% 5% 10% 15% 20%

 The row input must reference the growth assumption cells at top of the model.
-Column input cell must reference the net income multiple assumptions cell.
+The column input cell must reference the net income multiple assumptions cell.
 Tap okay and the sensitivity table is proper and complete (although you want to format these output values to be the percentages.)

-Some can be tempted for linking the flex values in sensitivity table directly to input values.
-This won’t easily work because as these table flexes the values in its calculations and then the flex values will change even.
+Some can be tempted for linking the flex values in the sensitivity table directly to input values.
+This won’t easily work because as this table flexes the values in its calculations and then the flex values will change even.
 There is some way around this.